Ian Aitken (journalist): Early life

 Aitken was born in Airdrie, Lanarkshire.
 His father, George, a Lanarkshire infantryman radicalised by his experiences in the first world war trenches, fought with the Republican side in the Spanish Civil War.
 George Aitken was also a member of the Communist Party of Great Britain; however, he resigned following the CPGB's support for the Hitler-Stalin Pact.

 Aitken grew up in London.
 He was educated at the King Alfred School, Hampstead, Lincoln College, Oxford, and the LSE.
 At Oxford he befriended the future politicians Shirley Williams and Bill Rodgers.
 He appeared as an extra in the film A Matter of Life and Death.

 Aitken served in the Fleet Air Arm from 1945 to 1948.

 Career

 Aitken entered journalism in 1953 as the industrial correspondent of the Tribune newspaper, after a spell as a HM inspector of factories and a trade union official.
-The following year (1954) he joined the Daily Express and filled a number of positions at the paper before joining The Guardian in 1964, where for 10 years he was political correspondent.
+The following year (1954) he joined the Daily Express.
+As Expressman Aitken he reported from Havana when Fidel Castro entered the city.
+He filled a number of positions at the paper before joining The Guardian in 1964, where for 10 years he was political correspondent.
 From 1975 to 1990 he was The Guardian's political editor, succeeded by Michael White.
 He continued to write for the newspaper until 1992, and then became a columnist for the New Statesman from 1993 to 1996.
 He also wrote occasional unpaid columns for Tribune, under the title "Rattling the Bars", and continued to write until the age of 87.